 This post discusses everything you need to need to know about knitting needles.
 We discuss different knitting needle sizes and materials and what are the best knitting needles for beginners.
-We will discuss straight, double-pointed, and circular knitting needles and when you would use those needles.
+We will discuss different types of knitting needles, such as straight, double-pointed, and circular knitting needles and when you would use those needles.
 Finally, we talk about knitting needle organization and share a Knitting Needle Conversion chart that you can print off for your reference.
 Once you finish with this post, you may find the post that discusses yarn for knitting to be helpful as well.

 With any craft, there are some basic equipment needs.
 Unlike many crafts, the list of necessary equipment for knitting appears short…yarn and knitting needles.
 With that being said, the array of needles is vast!